 See the “Fees for Visa Services” page of the State Department’s website for the current fees.

 If you are successful in getting an immigrant visa, there is one last fee you have to pay.
 USCIS charges an “immigrant fee,” to cover the expense of creating your green card.
-As of September 2015, that fee was $165.
+As of early 2016, that fee was $165.
 You have to pay the USCIS immigrant fee online.
 It’s best to do this before you leave for the United States—otherwise it will take a lot longer to get your actual “green card” in the mail.
 See the "Immigrant Fee" page of the USCIS website for details on how to pay.

 You might want to hire an attorney to help with the analysis of your green card eligibility as well as the paperwork.
 If your case presents major complications, you could even hire the attorney to accompany you to the interview at the U.S. consulate, if attorneys are allowed at your consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
 Many, but not all, immigrant visa cases require an interview at the U.S. consulate; and it’s pretty much guaranteed in marriage-based green card applications.

 Most attorneys will quote you a flat fee.
 The attorney may allow you to pay part of it at the beginning and the rest at the end.
 The amount of the fee depends on factors like: